 If you’ve ever found yourself wondering what exactly affiliate links are, you’re not alone.
-I’ve started using the hashtags “affiliate” and “ad” on Snaps, Tweets, Instagram and Facebook posts so that my associations will be clear – but still, I get questions about what those hashtags mean and now exactly affiliate links work.
+I’ve started using the hashtag #af on tweets, Instagram and Facebook posts so that my associations will be clear – but still, I get questions about what those hashtags mean and now exactly affiliate links work.
 So I thought I’d lay it all bare and, at the very least, try to make it as clear as possible.

-Affiliate links are links – like any other – that lead to another website or URL.
-However, the difference with affiliate links is that they contain the ID or username of the person who “made” (for want of a more tech-y term!) the link.
+Affiliate programs allow bloggers to get links – like any other – that lead to another website or URL.
+However, the difference with these affiliate links is that they contain the ID or username of the person who “created” (for want of a more technological term!) the link.

 Let’s take this link*, for example.
-It leads to a deadly pair of black and gold Nike Air Max trainers – but I used RewardStyle, an affiliate programme that allows you to make affiliate links and earn a % on every sale made using those links – to make it.
+It leads to a deadly pair of black and gold Nike Air Max trainers – but I used RewardStyle, an affiliate program that allows you to make affiliate links and earn a percentage on every sale made using those links, to make it.
 When you use it to click through to the Nike* site, my RewardStyle user ID is attached to that link.

 If you buy those runners (please do!), I’ll make a commission on the sale.
 In this instance, I’d make €15.33 for each pair that gets bought.
 Neat, right?